When Wildlife Moves In: Fall Raccoon and Possum Damage Solutions

 Prevention and Reinforcement

 Once repairs are complete, prevention becomes the priority.
-Titus Restoration doesn’t just restore your home — we fortify it against future animal intrusions.
+Titus Contracting doesn’t just restore your home — we fortify it against future animal intrusions.

 • Sealing of Entry Points: Our team carefully inspects your home’s perimeter, attic, and crawlspace, sealing vents, soffits, and chimney caps that animals commonly use to gain access.